FAQs

 What is a cacao ceremony?

 When Keith first began sharing his own cacao on his front porch in Guatemala in 2003, he called these group gatherings 'cacao ceremonies'.
 They were the first of their kind.
 Keith’s ceremonies were entirely his own creation.
 There were no ancient rituals, no set agenda beyond serving cacao to people and diving into whatever healing or guidance the group needed.
 Once Keith's students and others went on to host their own ceremonies, they shared cacao in their own unique ways, and the meaning of a cacao ceremony expanded.
-Today there are ceremonies all around the world, led by thousands of practitioners, and no two ceremonies are alike.
+Today, ceremonies are held around the world, led by thousands of practitioners, and no two are alike.
 Some incorporate dance, music, meditation, breathwork, Reiki, and countless other therapeutic modalities.
 As Keith used to say about sharing cacao, "There's no right way.
 Only your way!"

 How much of Keith's Cacao is considered a ceremonial dose?

 This is a question that only you and your body can fully answer.
 Many are so connected to the Cacao Spirit that they only need a tiny amount to experience the benefits of cacao.
-Through Keith’s intuitive guidance and personal trials, he found that 42.5 grams tends to be the right amount for most people for ceremonial use and spiritual work.
-As with many naturally bitter foods, consuming more than 50 grams of cacao at one time may result in nausea or other unpleasant side effects, so please listen to your own body and your own intuitive guidance first and foremost.
+Through Keith’s intuitive guidance and personal trials, he found that 1.5 oz (42.5 grams) tends to be the right amount for most people for ceremonial use and spiritual work.
+As with many naturally bitter foods, consuming more than 1.75 oz (50 grams) of cacao at one time may result in nausea or other unpleasant side effects, so please listen to your own body and your own intuitive guidance first and foremost.

 How do I prepare a ceremonial cup of Keith's Cacao?

 There's no single right way to prepare your cup, nor a set list of ingredients beyond simply the cacao itself.
 Some people are purists who prefer to drink Keith's Cacao "straight up" by simply mixing it with hot water.
-Others prefer theirs "fancy" by adding natural sweeteners like honey, adding a plant-based milk for creaminess, and sprinkling in spices like cinnamon, cardamon, or cayenne pepper.
-Please see our Recipes for more ideas and inspiration.
+Others like theirs "fancy," adding natural sweeteners like honey, a splash of plant-based milk for creaminess, or spices like cinnamon, cardamom, or cayenne pepper.
+For all you need to know on transforming your solid cacao bar into a rich, chocolatey beverage, check out our Quick Start Guide, and for more flavor inspiration, explore our Recipes.

 What can I expect to feel or experience after drinking Keith's Cacao?